Herbert W. Armstrong: Final years

 Almost until his final days, there was uncertainty about who would succeed Armstrong in the event of his death.
 The church's Advisory Council of Elders, acting on a clause in church by-laws added in 1981, was to select a successor after his death, yet Armstrong reportedly worried about the ramifications if certain individuals were selected, such as his son Garner Ted or evangelist Roderick Meredith.
 Finally, Armstrong opted to select the next Pastor General personally.
 Armstrong told the Church's Advisory Council of Elders of his decision to appoint evangelist-rank minister Joseph W. Tkach on January 7, 1986.
 Tkach had worked closely with former church executive Stanley R. Rader prior to Rader's retirement from active service with the Church, and had been ordained to the ministerial rank of evangelist along with Rader and Ellis LaRavia in 1979.

 Armstrong died shortly before 6:00 a.m. on January 16, 1986, only nine days after naming Tkach as his successor.
 He was 93.
 Approximately 4,000 people attended his funeral, including a number of political figures from other countries.
 He was buried in Altadena's Mountain View Cemetery, between Loma and his mother, Eva Wright Armstrong.
 Evangelist Herman L. Hoeh, a long-time church member and one of the first graduates of Ambassador College, officiated at the graveside service, and Tkach gave the closing prayer.

 In the years after his death in 1986, WCG leaders came to the conclusion that many of Armstrong's theological arguments were not biblical, causing the church to reject his teachings as "aberrant" and to completely rewrite its doctrines.
-Today the vastly changed organization is in full agreement with the statement of faith of the National Association of Evangelicals.
+The vastly changed organization has come into full agreement with the statement of faith of the National Association of Evangelicals.
 In April 2009, in light of the major doctrinal shifts made, the church also changed its name to Grace Communion International (GCI) to better reflect its new teachings.